 On Order for 2021

-The roses I’ve chosen are from David Austin Roses.
+The roses I’ve chosen this year are from David Austin Roses.
 The company founded in the UK, also grows in the US for sale here.
-While many Colorado nurseries may carry the roses, I’ve decided to try a bare-root mail order.
+While many Colorado nurseries may carry the roses, I’ve decided to try a bare root mail order.

 The rose garden I had has been scattered to the winds.
 Many never made it past their initial replanting in 2009.
 A couple do perform beautifully every year, even in conditions that don’t promote much vigor.

-- Peace Rose is hybrid tea rose and only name I know.
+- Hybrid Tea ‘Peace’ Rose is the only name I know.
 It sits in a pretty shady spot at the patio raised bed.
 It does get watered via drip system and is given a bit of rose food at the beginning of growing season each year.

 - Knockout brand roses are bred to be absolutely hardy with little input.
 I have 3 out front that perform admirably.
 Though they don’t have fragrance and tend to stay under 2′ tall.

 - The only rose to make it in the new rose bed is the yellow rose I call Cheery.
 It will need some love from me this year to give it back some vigor it lost with drought in 2020.
 I can only guess that it is a form of floribunda.